cartant/ts-action-operators/README.md

 .pipe(
   ofType(Foo, Bar),
   tap(action => {
-    // Here, the action has not been narrowed, so isType needs to be used to
+    // Here, the action has been narrowed to `typeof union(Foo, Bar)`.
-    // narrow the action.
-    if (isType(action, Foo)) {
+    // Common properties will be accessible, other will require further narrowing. if (isType(action, Foo)) {
       // Here, the action has been narrowed to a FOO action.
     } else if (isType(action, Bar)) {